 What are the pros and cons of being a woman working in IT?

 Based on the interviews with 500 participants worldwide, some of the primary reasons why women are underrepresented in technology are the lack of mentors (48%), the lack of female role models in the field (42%), gender bias in the workplace (39%), unequal growth opportunities compared to men (36%) and the unequal pay for the same skills (35%).
 These points clearly show the directions for making the improvement in the industry.

 Situation in Poland

-Future of women in IT
+The future of women in the IT industry

 Women are still underrepresented in the industry, and there is still a lot of inequality against them.
 Will that change in the future?
 Based on the current rate of progress some people estimate that it will take until 2133 to close the gender gap entirely.
 It is expected that 1.6 million young women would work in the tech industry in 2030.

 ISE (ICT Solutions & Education) suggests some steps that can be taken to remedy this.
 You can read about them in the image below.